 The course will be of four semesters spread over two academic years.
 Each semester will have four theory papers of 70 marks for university external examination and 30 marks for internal examination of each semester and two practical's of 70 marks, 30 marks for internal practical of each semester.
 The distribution of marks is mentioned below

-Theory Paper (Semester exam), 16 X 70+30 marks 1600 marks Practicals (semester end exam.), 8 X 70+30 marks 800 marks Seminars for each semester, 4 X 25 100 marks Total: 2500 marks
+Theory Paper (Semester exam), 16 X 70+30 marks Practicals (semester end exam.), 8 X 70+30 marks Tutorials for each semester, 4 X 25

+Total: 2500 marks

 Ratio of marks (Theory: Practical): (73:27)